 Toilet Training is a Complex Skill

-Before you rush baby to the potty at the first squat, consider what’s involved in learning toileting skills.
-First, baby has to be aware of the pressure sensations of his bowel and bladder.
-Then he must make the connection between these sensations and what’s happening inside his body.
+Before you rush baby or toddler to the potty at the first squat, consider what’s involved in learning toileting skills.
+First, they have to be aware of the pressure sensations of the bowel and bladder.
+Then they must make the connection between these sensations and what’s happening inside their body.

 The usual sequence of gaining bowel and bladder control is: